Image

 Nobody can predict the future, but it’s common sense to have a Plan “B” for those days when things don’t go your way.
 Gloria and Huémac Badilla spent 2010 New Year’s Day sitting at home and started talking about Plan “B” in their lives.
 Like many people, they hadn’t given this serious thought, but shortly after joining the ranks at Golden Eagle Budweiser in 2005, Gloria read an article that changed her thinking.
 The article encouraged employees to create a Plan B that could enable them to be prepared for the future.
 Coming from an entrepreneurial family, this was a familiar concept to Gloria.
 With that extra motivation, Chilttepica Products was born.

-Gloria and Huémac created fresh salsas and other products with flavorful chiltepín peppers.
-First domesticated in central Mexico 6,000 to 7,000 years ago, the name chiltepín comes from the Nahuatl words chilli and tepin, translating to “small pepper.”
+Gloria and Huémac created fresh salsas and other products with flavorful Chiltepín peppers.
+First domesticated in central Mexico 6,000 to 7,000 years ago, the name Chiltepín comes from the Nahuatl words Chili and Tepin, translating to “small pepper.”
 Chiltepín thrives in southern Arizona and northwestern Mexico but is not well known outside this region.

-“Chiltepín is often called the ‘mother of all chiles,’ and is believed to be where all chiles trace their genetic origins,” says Janos Wilder, James Beard Award–winning chef and cookbook author.
+“Chiltepín is often called the ‘Mother of All Chilies,’ and is believed to be where all chilies trace their genetic origins,” says Janos Wilder, James Beard Award–winning chef and cookbook author.

 Gloria and Huémac were able to get their salsas on the shelves at Costco, introducing thousands more to the unique pepper.
 In 2021, they were first named a UNESCO City of Gastronomy-certified business.